 I’m going to show step by step pics because this really is a super easy recipe and a DIY project in one!
 The DIY comes into play because even though my love of kitchen gadgets is endless, I do not possess a mini spring form pan.
 So J had the great idea to use the top of our cottage cheese container.

-DIY Cheeze Cake Mold
+DIY Cheese Cake Mold

 1. Grab a round plastic container that has a 4-5” diameter and cut off the top 1 ½” of the container using a box cutter, scissors, or knife (carefully).